Hny0305Lin/fork_orangemix/README.md

 The validation of many Anons has shown that such a recipe can generate a painting style that is anatomically realistic enough to feel the finger skeleton, but still maintains an anime-style face.

 ※This model is the result of a great deal of testing and experimentation by many Anons🤗 ※This model can be very difficult to handle.
 I am not 100% confident in my ability to use this model.
 It is peaky and for experts.
+※This does not fundamentally improve the fingers, and I recommend using bad_prompt, etc. (Embedding) in combination.

 ▼Sample Gallery